ivankocienski/PlaceCal-Handbook/admins/facebook.md

 You will need a PlaceCal user account to follow this guide.
 Get in touch with a PlaceCal admin if you don't have one.

+{% hint style="warning" %}
+Jan 2020: We've had reports that Facebook has added additional verification steps for new accounts registering Developer accounts and you may have to upload a scan of your identification to create an app as described below.
+We're seeing if there's anything we can do about this.
+{% endhint %}

 ## Create a Facebook App

 First, we're going to create a Facebook App.
 This should be done by a **Page Owner** or **Page Admin**.